How does Fluoride Enter Our Drinking Water?

 Bone Char Carbon / Brimac Char

-This method uses ground cattle bones, which act as the adsorbent, that removes 90% of the fluoride content.
+This method uses ground cattle bones, which act as the adsorbent, that remove 90% of the fluoride content.
 The method is best applicable when the water is slightly acidic.

 It’s not a method for you if you are vegan.
 Neither is it a greatly recommended method to be employed at homes.

-This method is another one of the 100% effective, safe, and sure way to remove fluoride from tap water, with a bonus of being hassle-free too.
+This method is another one of the 100% effective, safe, and sure ways to remove fluoride from tap water, with the bonus of being hassle-free too.

 The RO system removes fluoride besides a host of other pollutants by forcing the water through a semipermeable membrane that strips the water molecules of these contaminants.

 This method removes 95% of fluoride from the water.
 It requires minimal maintenance.
-You will have to replace the filters as they near the end of their life to continue the uninterrupted supply of freshwater.
+You will have to replace the filters as they are near the end of their life to continue the uninterrupted supply of freshwater.
+Check out our latest guide to learn more about reverse osmosis and fluoride removal.

 This FAQ section may help you resolve any remaining questions surrounding fluoride removal and the methods suggested here.